 The Lap-band is forced down the stomach – it really doesn’t slip.
-This typically happens when the upper pouch (the stomach above the band) is dilated.
+This typically happens when the upper pouch (the stomach above the device) is dilated.

 As you eat too fast or get things stuck the upper pouch dilates.
-The band goes from pointing to the heart to a horizontal position.
-This is either an acute slip- or a chronic one.
+The Lap-band goes from pointing to the heart to a horizontal position.
+This is either an acute slip - or a chronic one.

 At this point the Lap-band has slipped.
 It may need surgical repair.

-To repair the slip we place the band above the slip.
+To repair the slip we place the Lap-band above the slip.
 Then the dilated stomach is tacked up so it drains well.
-Sometimes we have to remove the band - sometimes unbuckle the band.
+Sometimes we have to remove the device - sometimes we can unbuckle it.

-There are three types of band slips – and all are treated differently:
+There are three types of slips – and all are treated differently:

-The most common band slip is a chronic Lap-band slip - where the upper pouch is dilated slowly over time and forces the band down.
-This is also called a Type 1 slip – it requires one of three types of repair (reposition the band, remove the band, or unbuckle the band- see below).
+The most common slip is a chronic Lap-band slip - where the upper pouch is dilated slowly over time and forces the device down.
+This is also called a Type 1 slip – it requires one of three types of repair (reposition, remove, or unbuckle - see below).

-An acute Lap-band slip, Type 2 slip – happens when something gets stuck - as a result the upper pouch acutely dilates, forcing the band down and obstructing it.
-This repair, if gotten to quickly, is fairly simple – all one has to do is open the band, pull down the stomach and close the band.
+An acute Lap-band slip, Type 2 slip – happens when something gets stuck - as a result the upper pouch acutely dilates, forcing the device down and obstructing it.
+This repair, if gotten to quickly, is fairly simple – all one has to do is open the Lap-band, pull down the stomach and close it.
 Often will require some suturing.
-Sometimes this can be fixed by letting fluid out of the band and allowing the stomach to slip back to normal.
+Sometimes this can be fixed by letting fluid out and allowing the stomach to slip back to normal.

 What causes a Lap-band to slip?

 Eating too fast is the primary cause.
-By eating too fast the food is not given time to go past the band.
-So the upper stomach begins to dilate above the Lap-band.
+By eating too fast the food is not given time to go past the Lap-band.
+So the upper stomach begins to dilate above the device.
 Once the stomach begins to dilate, it s easier and easier to dilate (think of blowing up a balloon, it is easier to blow it up the larger the balloon becomes).

 Can a Lap-band slip be fixed?

-If we take the pressure off the band - remove the fluid, and you can tolerate liquids sometimes the band will return to normal size.
-This happens a lot if we can get to the band early.
+If we take the pressure off - remove the fluid, and you can tolerate liquids sometimes the device will return to normal size.
+This happens a lot if we can get to it early.

 If we don’t get there early then we try “conservative” measures in the hospital – if the person cannot drink.
 IV fluids, steroids to reduce swelling, and keeping the person without food or drink will resolve some.

 If that doesn’t work then an operation is needed.
-The band will either need to be removed, repositioned, or unbuckled for a bit.
-Sometimes we leave the band unbuckled - remove adhesions, and leave the band unbuckled for a few months.
-This is an option for when the stomach is too dilated to allow operative reposition of the band.
-But it does require another operation to go in and re-buckle the band.
+The Lap-band will either need to be removed, repositioned, or unbuckled for a bit.
+Sometimes we leave it unbuckled - remove adhesions, and leave the device unbuckled for a few months.
+This is an option for when the stomach is too dilated to allow operative reposition of the Lap-band.
+But it does require another operation to go in and re-buckle it.

 Can this be dangerous?

-If the upper pouch is too stretched out sometimes we cannot replace the band, and have to remove it for a while.
-We cannot always just “unbuckle” the band - especially in some of the older bands – or in the act of unbuckling the band the balloon is injured and we must remove the band.
+If the upper pouch is too stretched out sometimes we cannot replace the Lap-band, and have to remove it for a while.
+We cannot always just “unbuckle” it - especially in some of the older devices – or in the act of unbuckling it the balloon is injured.

-Re-do surgery is always at an increased risk above just placing a band.
+Re-do surgery is always at an increased risk above just placing a Lap-band.

 What are the signs of a Lap-band surgery slip?

 Typically patients develop heartburn, nighttime cough, or reflux of food at night.
-These are not normal with patients who have the band.
-If you have these you at least need to have fluid removed from the band, but need to get an evaluation by the surgeon.
+These symptoms are not normal.
+If you have these you at least need to have fluid removed, but need to get an evaluation by the surgeon.
 Sometimes we catch things in time that it can correct itself- but then the real correction will be the person learning to eat better.